vmware-archive/nsxraml/md-version/nsxvapi.md

 appropriate universal scope as the scopeId and use the primary NSX manager.

+## traceflows
+For Traceflow to work as expected, make sure that the controller cluster is connected and in healthy state.
+The Traceflow operation requires active communication between vCenter, NSX Manager, controller cluster, and netcpa User World Agents (UWA) on the host.
+Traceflow observes marked packet as it traverses overlay network.
+Each packet is delivered to host VM and monitored as it crosses overlay network until it reaches the destination VM.
+The packet is never delivered to the destination guest VM.
+This means that Traceflow packet delivery is successful even when the guest VM is powered down.
+Unknown L2 Packets are always be sent to the bridge.
+Typically, the bridge forwards these packets to a VLAN and reports the Traceflow packet as delivered.
+The packet which is reported as delivered need not necessarily mean that the trace packet was delivered to the destination specified.
+You should conclude only after validating the observations.vdl2 serves ARP proxy for ARP packets coming from VMs.
+However, traceflow bypasses this process, hence vdl2 may broadcast the traceflow packet out.

+### /api/2.0/vdn/traceflow

+* **post** *(secured)*: Create Traceflow

+### /api/2.0/vdn/traceflow/{traceflowId}
+Per traceflow operations.

+* **get** *(secured)*: Query a specific traceflow by *tracflowId* which is the value returned after executing the create Traceflow API call.

+### /api/2.0/vdn/traceflow/{traceflowId}/observations
+Traceflow Observations

+* **get** *(secured)*: List traceflow observations

 ## logicalSwitchesGlobal
 List Operations of logicalSwitches in all transport Zones (scope)